 I just don't.

-You must like because I'm an idiot.
+You must like me.

-I mean, I'm not gonna, I'm just gonna tell you, I am an idiot.
+I mean, I'm not going to, I'm just going to tell you.

-If somebody writes sanity admits he's an idiot.
+If somebody writes, Sanity admits he's an idiot.

 Yeah, I'm an idiot for paying New York taxes.